adam10603/AC-Advanced-Gamepad-Assist/README.md

 ## 🖊️ Intro

-This is a mod for Assetto Corsa that provides a steering assist system for players who use a controller.
+This is a mod for Assetto Corsa that provides a steering assist system for players on a controller.
 It aims for improved steering feel and car control, while being highly customizable.
 It's suitable for all driving styles including racing, drifting etc., and it's recommended to anyone on a controller regardless of skill level.

-It works in single player as well as on any online server you can think of.
+It works in single player as well as on any online server.

 The main features of this mod include:

  - Accurate steering limit, based on the optimal slip angle of the font tires
- - Self-steer tendency that mimics the effects of the car's caster angle and greatly helps with stability
+ - Self-steer tendency that mimics the effects of the car's caster angle and helps with stability
- - Highly customizable settings through a UI app, so you can dial in the steering feel you prefer
+ - Highly customizable settings through a UI app
  - Real-time readouts of tire slip and more through the UI app

 ## 📖 Why?